microsoft/ProjectOxford-ClientSDK/Video/README.md

 This repo contains the client libraries that demonstrate Microsoft’s cloud-based video algorithms for tracking faces, detecting motion, and stabilizing video.
 These APIs allow you to build more personalized and intelligent apps by understanding and automatically transforming your video content.
-See the demo [our demo
+See [our demo page](<https://www.projectoxford.ai/demo/video#stabilization>).
-page](<https://www.projectoxford.ai/demo/video#stabilization>).

 ### Face Detection and Tracking